kimberlytyang/AgainstOdds/README.md

 2. Sign into the [Discord Developer Portal](https://discord.com/developers)
     - Create a `New Application`
     - Under the `Bot` tab, create a bot, and copy the `TOKEN`
-3. Install [Node.js](https://nodejs.org/en/download/) for your platform
+3. Install [Node.js](https://nodejs.org/en/download/) for your platform (npm should come with Node.js)
-4. Clone this repository using a terminal like [Git Bash](https://gitforwindows.org/) and navigate to the `AgainstOdds` directory
+4. Clone this repository using a terminal and navigate to the `AgainstOdds` directory
     ```
     $ git clone https://github.com/kimberlytyang/AgainstOdds.git
     $ cd AgainstOdds